Network comparison via encoding, decoding, and causality: Encoding, decoding, and causal analyses on random network models

-One may reasonably suspect that the reduction of mutual information in \textbf{Fig. 6} is caused by the decreasing dimension number of $\mathcal{X}_{\phi}^{b}$ rather than the enlarging difference between $\mathcal{X}_{\phi}^{a}$ and $\mathcal{X}_{\phi}^{b}$.
-To disprove this possibility, we replace the node adding process by a rewiring process.
-All the settings used for random network initialization keep the same as those in \textbf{Fig. 6}.
-After the initialization, we randomly select one node and rewire its edges in each iteration.
+We consider three representative network evolution processes, i.e., node deletion, edge rewiring, and node adding, on these initialized networks, where each process consists of $100$ iterations.
+During the node deletion process, we randomly delete one node and all related edges from these three networks in each iteration.
+During the edge rewiring process, we randomly select one node and rewire its edges in each iteration.
 The edge rewiring rules can be set in diverse forms but should be different from the edge wiring rules in original random networks (e.g., the rewiring rules in the Barab\'{a}si–Albert random network should not be preferential attachment).
 Otherwise, the generated network after rewiring may not become increasingly different from the original one as the iteration number $n$ increases.
-To ensure the enlarging difference, we define the rewiring processes of initialized Watts-Strogatz, Erdos-Renyi, and Barab\'{a}si–Albert random networks following the wring rules of Erdos-Renyi ($\rho=0.5$), Watts-Strogatz ($\alpha=40$ and $\beta=0.1$), and Erdos-Renyi ($\rho=0.5$) models, respectively.
-Please see Sec. \ref{Sec6-1} for the precise meaning of parameters $\rho$, $\alpha$, and $\beta$.
-Note that our rewiring rules are set only for convenience.
-One can consider other settings in practice.
-During the rewiring process, we follow the same idea described in Sec. \ref{Sec6-1} to define encoding, decoding, and causal analyses between the original networks, $\mathcal{X}_{\phi}^{a}$, and the generated networks after each time of rewiring, $\mathcal{X}_{\phi}^{b}$.
+To ensure the enlarging difference, we define the rewiring processes of initialized Watts-Strogatz, Erdos-Renyi, and Barab\'{a}si–Albert random networks following the wring rules of Erdos-Renyi ($\rho=0.5$), Watts-Strogatz ($\alpha=40$ and $\beta=0.1$), and Erdos-Renyi ($\rho=0.1$) models, respectively.
+During the node adding process, we add a node in each iteration and connect it with existing nodes according to certain wiring rules.
+The wiring rules are set to be distinct from those in the original networks.
+For convenience, we design the wiring of added nodes in initialized Watts-Strogatz, Erdos-Renyi, and Barab\'{a}si–Albert networks following the rules in Erdos-Renyi ($\rho=0.5$), Watts-Strogatz ($\alpha=40$ and $\beta=0.1$), and Erdos-Renyi ($\rho=0.6$) models, respectively.